-A trustee must fulfill the requirements described by the Annual Personal Trading Compliance Statement and deliver a signed copy of the statement to the Compliance Analyst by January 15 of each calendar year.
+A trustee must fulfill the requirements described by the Annual Personal Trading Compliance Statement and deliver a signed copy or an email confirmation of the statement to the Compliance Analyst by January 15 of each calendar year.

-An individual that becomes a trustee during the calendar year must fulfill the requirements described by the Annual Personal Trading Compliance Statement and deliver a signed copy of the statement to the Compliance Analyst within 15 days of the commencement of his or her trustee term, and by January 15 of each calendar year thereafter.
+An individual that becomes a trustee during the calendar year must fulfill the requirements described by the Annual Personal Trading Compliance Statement and deliver a signed copy or an email confirmation of the statement to the Compliance Analyst within 15 days of the commencement of his or her trustee term, and by January 15 of each calendar year thereafter.